 Apathy is when you lack motivation to do anything or just don’t care about what’s going on around you.
 Apathy can be a symptom of mental health problems, Parkinson’s disease, or Alzheimer’s disease.
 It often lasts a long time.
 You may lack the desire to do anything that involves thinking or your emotions.
 The term comes from the Greek word "pathos," which means passion or emotion.
 Apathy is a lack of those feelings.

 But it isn't the same thing as depression, though it can be hard to tell the two conditions apart.
 Feeling "blah" about life is common in both conditions.
-It's not sadness or anger either.
+It isn’t sadness or anger, either.
 Rather than feeling these emotions, you don't feel much of anything.
 Things that used to make you happy don't excite you anymore.
 You no longer feel motivated to achieve your goals.